andy-techen/web-bootcamp/README.md

 # web-bootcamp
-Projects for a web development boot camp on Udemy.
+Projects for **The Complete 2020 Web Development Bootcamp** on Udemy.